DylanChiang-Dev/blowfish-CAIADA/exampleSite/content/about/charter.en.md

 ---
 title: "Association Charter"
-description: "Chinese AI Application Development Association Charter and Regulations"
+description: "Chinese AI Application Development Association Charter"
 date: 2024-01-01T00:00:00Z
 draft: false
+build:
+  list: never
 ---

 # Chinese AI Application Development Association Charter

+Approved by the Ministry of the Interior, Document No. [TBD]

+---

 ## Chapter 1: General Provisions

-### Article 1: Name and Nature
-This association is named "Chinese AI Application Development Association" (hereinafter referred to as "the Association"), and is a non-profit public interest corporation established in accordance with the law.

-### Article 2: Purpose
-The Association aims to promote the development of artificial intelligence technology and industrial applications, driving the sustainable growth of intelligent society.

-### Article 3: Scope of Business
-The Association's business scope includes:
-1. AI technology research and development promotion
-2. Industry development and cooperation facilitation
-3. Education training and certification services
-4. International cooperation and exchange activities
-5. Other matters related to AI application development

-## Chapter 2: Membership

-### Article 4: Membership Categories
-The Association has the following membership categories:
-1. Individual Members: Individuals engaged in AI-related work
-2. Corporate Members: Companies, organizations, or institutions involved in AI development
-3. Honorary Members: Individuals who have made significant contributions to AI development

-### Article 5: Membership Rights
-Members enjoy the following rights:
-1. Participate in association activities
-2. Vote and be elected in general meetings
-3. Access association resources and services
-4. Propose suggestions and opinions

-### Article 6: Membership Obligations
-Members have the following obligations:
-1. Comply with association charter and regulations
-2. Pay membership fees on time
-3. Support association activities and development
-4. Maintain association reputation

-## Chapter 3: Organization

-### Article 7: Organizational Structure
-The Association consists of:
-1. General Meeting
-2. Board of Directors
-3. Board of Supervisors
-4. Secretariat

-### Article 8: Board of Directors
-The Board of Directors consists of 9 directors, including 2 executive directors, elected by the General Meeting for a term of 3 years.

-### Article 9: Board of Supervisors
-The Board of Supervisors consists of 3 supervisors, including 1 executive supervisor, elected by the General Meeting for a term of 3 years.

-## Chapter 4: Meetings

-### Article 10: General Meeting
-The General Meeting is the highest authority of the Association, convened annually by the Board of Directors.

-### Article 11: Board Meetings
-The Board of Directors meets quarterly, with extraordinary meetings convened as needed.

-## Chapter 5: Finance

-### Article 12: Financial Sources
-The Association's finances come from:
-1. Membership fees
-2. Donations
-3. Government subsidies
-4. Service income
-5. Other legitimate income

-### Article 13: Financial Management
-The Association's finances are managed by the Board of Directors and supervised by the Board of Supervisors.

-## Chapter 6: Amendments and Dissolution

-### Article 14: Charter Amendments
-Charter amendments require approval by two-thirds of the members present at the General Meeting.

-### Article 15: Dissolution
-Association dissolution requires approval by three-fourths of all members and must be reported to relevant authorities.
+### Article 1: Name
+This association is named Chinese AI Application Development Association, abbreviated as CAIADA (hereinafter referred to as "the Association").

+### Article 2: Nature and Purpose
+The Association is a legally established, non-profit public interest organization with the purpose of "**promoting artificial intelligence technology development and industrial applications, driving sustainable growth of intelligent society**".

+### Article 3: Tasks
+The Association's tasks are as follows, implemented in accordance with relevant laws and regulations:

+**1. Technology R&D and Promotion**
+- AI core technology research and cross-domain application promotion

+**2. Industry Integration and International Cooperation**
+- AI industry cross-domain integration and international cooperation exchange

+**3. Knowledge Dissemination and Sharing**
+- AI application-oriented journal publication and industry knowledge sharing

+**4. Talent Development**
+- AI technology talent cultivation and education promotion

+**5. Policy Recommendations**
+- Government AI policy recommendations and industry white paper compilation

+**6. Digital Divide Reduction**
+- Implementation of urban-rural and generational AI digital divide reduction programs

+**7. Member Services**
+- Member rights protection and industry information integration platform operation

+**8. Talent Discovery**
+- AI technology competitions and talent discovery systems

+**9. Cross-Strait Exchange**
+- Cross-strait AI technology exchange and industry cooperation promotion

 ---

-*This charter was adopted on January 1, 2024, and takes effect immediately.*
+## Chapter 2: Members, Directors and Supervisors

+### Article 7: Member Categories
+The Association's member categories and fees are as follows:

+#### Individual Members
+- **Qualifications**: Those who agree with the Association's purpose and have 2+ years of AI-related practical experience (or passionate interest)
+- **Application Process**: Submit membership application form, reviewed and approved by the Board of Directors, and pay membership fees
+- **Fees**:
+  - Admission Fee: NT$ 200 (paid upon joining)
+  - Annual Fee: NT$ 200

+#### Corporate Members
+- **Qualifications**: Organizations or groups that agree with the Association's purpose
+- **Application Process**: Submit membership application form, reviewed and approved by the Board of Directors, and pay membership fees
+- **Rights**: Corporate members designate 1 representative to exercise membership rights
+- **Fees**:
+  - Admission Fee: NT$ 5,000 (paid upon joining)
+  - Annual Fee: NT$ 5,000

+#### Sponsoring Members
+- **Qualifications**: Individuals or groups that agree with the Association's purpose and sponsor the Association's funds or resources
+- **Application Process**: Submit membership application form, reviewed and approved by the Board of Directors

+### Article 8: Member Rights
+- **Full Rights Members**: Members (member representatives) have voting rights, election rights, eligibility to be elected, and recall rights
+- **Rights Unit**: Each member (member representative) counts as one vote
+- **Restriction**: Sponsoring members do not have the above rights

+### Article 9: Term of Office
+The Association's directors and supervisors serve terms of 4 years.

+### Article 10: Board of Directors Structure
+The Association has 9 directors (including 2 executive directors, one of whom is the Chairman) and 1 alternate director.
+- **Executive Directors**: Elected by all directors
+- **Chairman**: Elected by all directors from among the executive directors

+### Article 11: Board of Supervisors Structure
+The Association has 3 supervisors (including 1 executive supervisor) and 1 alternate supervisor.
+- **Executive Supervisor**: Elected by supervisors
+- **Duties**: Supervises daily association affairs and serves as the Supervisory Committee Chairman

+---

+## Charter Validity

+This charter takes effect after approval and registration by the Ministry of the Interior, and the same applies to amendments.
+Matters not covered in this charter shall be handled in accordance with relevant laws and regulations.